brotatotes/bht-automation/bht gen 1/Philippians/Chapter 4/Philippians 4 5 bht.md

 # Philippians 4:5 Commentary Help Text

 ## BHT:
-Combining insights from commentators such as John Wesley, John Gill, Archibald T. Robertson, Philip Schaff, Calvin, Marvin Vincent, Albert Barnes, Jamieson Fausset Brown, and Henry Alford, this verse calls believers to showcase their faith through their behavior.
+Combining insights from commentators such as John Wesley, John Gill, Archibald T. Robertson, Philip Schaff, Calvin, Marvin Vincent, Albert Barnes, Jamieson-Fausset-Brown, and Henry Alford, this verse calls believers to showcase their faith through their behavior.
 It emphasizes the importance of moderation, forbearance, clemency, and gentleness in our dealings with others.
 It reminds us of the nearness of the Lord, urging us to live in a way that reflects His imminent presence and judgment.
 By demonstrating equity, humanity, patience, and kindness towards all, believers can glorify God and set themselves apart as true followers of Christ.

 ## Choicest Commentary Quotes:
 ### Henry Alford: